 Alameda County Network of Mental Health Clients (ACNMHC) was born out of the activism and organizing of the 1960's and 70's.
 As psychiatric institutions, known for inhumane treatment and isolation, were shut down throughout the 1950's and 60's many former psychiatric inmates found one another and connected about their experiences.
-There was a nationwide movement for the civil and human rights of people with mental health challenges, alongside other movements lead by African Americans, LGBTQ people, women, American Indians, Latinx (Latino/Latina) people and people with disabilities.
+There was a nationwide movement for the civil and human rights of people with mental health challenges, alongside other movements lead by Black folks, Indigenous Peoples, LGBTQIA+ individuals, womxn, Latinx (Latino/Latina) folks, and differently abled people.

 Primarily focused on the abuses they had experienced within the mental health system, this movement of ex-patients or psychiatric survivors created peer-run programs to support one another.
 This was the beginning of the consumer movement.

 ACNMHC was founded in 1988 by pioneers of this movement to support peer-run, self-help services for people with mental health and/or substance use challenges in Alameda County, CA. Today we have 5 programs in the "Network" led by people who have lived-experience* within the mental health community.

 Our Mission and Values